 What are jalapenos?
 They’re delicious green peppers that have a slightly earthy and spicy taste.
 They are widely used to spice up foods and make pickles.
 The botanical name for the Capsicum annuum species that is jalapenos is “Capsicum annuum var.
 ‘Jalapeno’.

-This pepper has a variety of other interesting names like chile gordo, huachinango, or cuaresmeno which identify different attributes of the fruit.
+This particular plant has a variety of other interesting names like chile gordo, huachinango, or cuaresmeno which identify different attributes of the fruit.
 Dried red jalapeno peppers can be smoked to produce the smoky heat that we refer to as chipotle pepper.

 Their name is derived from their origin point.
 There is a large, beautiful city in Mexico named Xalapa, the capital of the Mexican state of Veracruz.
 The name of this city is sometimes spelled “Jalapa”.
 And it is from this city where the jalapeno is believed to originate.
 Even now, Mexico is a leading producer of jalapeno peppers, and they are extensively used in Mexican cuisine.
 Other heavy farming regions include Texas, New Mexico, and California.

-We all know that these peppers provide a nice, flavorful heat, but how hot are jalapeno peppers?
+We all know that these chili peppers provide a nice, flavorful heat, but how hot are jalapeno peppers?
 Overall, they have a Scoville heat rating of 2500-8000.
-This puts them at a nice sense of warmth, but not as hot as other related peppers like the habanero or ghost peppers.
+This puts them at a nice sense of warmth, but not as hot as other related chili peppers like the habanero or ghost peppers.
 Some serrano peppers and cayenne peppers are spicier than jalapenos too.

-Planting and growing jalapeno peppers is quite easy.
+Planting and growing jalapenos from jalapeno seeds is quite easy.
 Here’s a quick breakdown on when, where, and how to plant these hot peppers.

-When it comes to planting a jalapeno pepper from seed, most people start indoors.
+When it comes to planting a jalapeño pepper from seed, most people start jalapeno pepper seeds indoors.
 The ideal time is usually 6 weeks before frost end.
 In most of the US, this happens between January and March.
 A seedling heating mat can spur germination if you start them indoors.

 Pepper plants can be transplanted outside once the frost has passed, which is usually after April.
 Keep in mind that hot peppers are native to sunny and hot climates of Mexico.
 They’ll need frost-free conditions and warm sunlight.
 The ideal soil temperature for jalapeno pepper varies between 65 and 80 degrees F.